matt-ewho/COGS-121-Sleep-Deprived/final.md

 <b>options.js</b><br>
 The primary whitelist manipulating functions (the only other way is through background.js, in which a user can add to their whitelist by adding the site they are currently visiting. options.js contains functions to add to, remove from, or clear the entire whitelist.
 It also creates a user-friendly table with "X" buttons so a user can easily see and manipulate the items in their whitelist.

+# Hey guys are we using these two
 <b>package.json</b><br>

 <b>package-lock.json</b><br>